beenpow/beenpow.github.io/projects/ssm-04.md

 ## Solution Highlights
 1) **Reliable Bluetooth serial**
-   Backoff based reconnect, sequence id with CRC, and idempotent commands for safe retries
+   Backoff-based reconnect, sequence id with CRC, and idempotent commands for safe retries

 2) **Stable timer reading**
    Fixed ROI and pre-processing with morphology and threshold, N-vote consensus for ±5 s accuracy